 In conclusion, dynamics are an important part of guitar playing.
 They can be used to add interest, tension, power, and expressiveness to your guitar playing.
 By learning how to control the sound of your strumming hand and using a combination of strumming and picking, you can start using dynamics in your guitar playing today.

-Now that you understand guitar dynamics a little better, let’s look at some ways to add more dynamics to your playing.
+Now that you understand guitar dynamics a little better, let’s explore ways to add more flavor and dimension to your music.

 Here are some tips: